kkoomin/TIL/JavaScript/nodeJS/4-natours/README.md

    - **Stateless RESTful API**: All state is handled on the **client**.
 This means that each request must contain all the information necessary to process a certain request.
 The server should **not** have to remember previous requests.
    - **State** refers to a piece of data in the application that might change over time. ex) loggedIn, currentPage..

+- In the RESTful API, not to send back any data to the client when where was a DELETE operation.
+(Status 204 is a standard)

 ### Project

 - Express ^4.xx.xx (`npm i express@4`)